davidwdraper/EFFV2/SOPShort.md

 - Track the things that you believe will be important in subseqent sessions.
 When our current session gets too slow to continue, I'll ask you to print out in a code block, your saved up memory which I'll in turn save, and provide to you at the beginning of the next.

+### Addendum: `app.ts` as Orchestration Only

+**Purpose:**
+Clarify that each service’s `app.ts` file serves strictly as an **orchestration layer**, not a logic host.

+#### Principles

+- `app.ts` defines **what happens and in what order**, never **how** it happens.
+- It wires **base classes**, **middleware**, and **routes**, but contains no business logic or helper code.
+- Every function or class referenced by `app.ts` must live in its own purpose-built file (e.g., `middleware/`, `routes/`, `workers/`, or `services/`).
+- `app.ts` is the **service’s table of contents** — anyone reading it should immediately understand the runtime sequence:

+### Addendum: Single-Concern Class Principle

+**Purpose:**
+Reaffirm that every class in the NowVibin backend exists to do **one thing only** — and do it completely.
+No class should ever mix responsibilities, even if it feels convenient.

+#### Core Rule

+> A class must have exactly **one reason to change**.

+If a class handles multiple concerns — such as validation _and_ persistence, or routing _and_ domain mapping —
+it becomes brittle, harder to test, and impossible to evolve safely.

+#### Guidelines

+- A class should represent **one conceptual role** in the system (e.g., `UserRepo`, `AuditWalWriter`, `HealthRouter`).
+- If a class constructor takes more than 3–4 unrelated dependencies, it’s likely doing too much.
+- **Never** combine vertical layers inside a single class:
+  - Controller ↔ Repo ↔ Model ↔ Mapper ↔ DTO ↔ Contract
+  - Each of those belongs in its own file and class.
+- If a class has methods that _feel like separate subsystems_, extract them:
+  - `UserService.create()` vs `UserService.notifyFollowers()` → separate classes.
+- Cross-cutting utilities (logging, validation, config) belong in **shared base classes** or **dedicated helpers**,
+  never bundled into “manager” or “facade” god-classes.

+#### Enforcement

+- Any class exceeding ~200 lines or handling multiple layers of logic must be split before merge.
+- Every reviewer must ask:
+  “**Can I summarize this class in one sentence?**”
+  If not, it violates the single-concern rule.
+- Shared base classes (e.g., `AppBase`, `RouterBase`, `RepoBase`) are allowed only when the concern is truly cross-service.

+#### Rationale

+This rule guarantees:

+- Predictable composition across services (`App → Router → Controller → Repo`).
+- Easy unit testing (each class mockable in isolation).
+- Minimal refactor friction: replacing one concern never breaks another.

+In short: **no god-classes, no mixed responsibilities, no ‘misc’ folders.**
+Every class must do one job — cleanly, completely, and nothing else.

 Your previous session notes below: